yuvalmGS/gigaspaces-wiki-jekyll/tutorials/java-tutorial-part5.markdown

 ---

+{%summary%}
+In this part of the tutorial we will introduce you the the Processing Unit (PU).
+{%endsummary%}

 # Overview
 {%section%}
 {%column width=80% %}

-In this part of the tutorial we will introduce you the the Processing Unit (PU).
 The PU is the fundamental unit of deployment in XAP.
 The PU itself runs within a Processing Unit Container and is deployed onto the Service Grid.
 Once a PU is deployed, a PU instance is the actual runtime entity.
 There are two types of Processing Unit Containers:

 - Integrated Processing Unit Container
 A container that runs the PU inside an IDE (e.g. IntelliJ IDEA, Eclipse).
 The integrated processing unit container enables to run the PU inside your IDE for testing and debugging purposes.